 - ▶ Getting acquainted with the InDesign approach

-- Figuring out global versus local control
+- ▶ Figuring out global versus local control

-- ▶ Getting up to speed on the InDesign vocabulary

 - Exploring the document window

 - ▶ Surveying the top tools

 - ▶ Becoming familiar with tools and panels

-- Discovering what's in the menus
+- ▶ Discovering what's in the menus

 Starting to use a new software application is not unlike meeting a new friend for the first time.
 You take a long look at the person, maybe ask a few questions, and begin the process of becoming acquainted.
-(If you're not new to InDesign but are new to the CS4 version, it's like seeing a friend you haven't seen in a while - you observe any changes and catch up on what's happened in the meantime.)
+(If you're not new to InDesign but are new to the CS5 version, it's like seeing a friend you haven't seen in a while - you observe any changes and catch up on what's happened in the meantime.)